gradio-app/gradio/guides/06_custom-components/06_frequently-asked-questions.md

 **2. Are you developing on Windows?**

 Chrome on Windows will block the local compiled svelte files for security reasons.
-We recommend developing your custom component in the windows subsystem for linux (WSL) while we the teams looks at this issue.
+We recommend developing your custom component in the windows subsystem for linux (WSL) while the team looks at this issue.

 **3. Inspect the window.__GRADIO_CC__ variable**